dmarcuse/turbokrist/README.md

 # turbokrist
 The first-ever GPU accelerated Krist miner - using JavaCL.
+The original project, [JCLMiner](https://github.com/apemanzilla/JCLMiner), was abandoned in favor of this rewrite for various reasons.

 ## Building